rz4/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Let the games begin!
 ---

 First post, just checking if everything is set up correctly.
-Can you hear me on your side?
+Can you hear me from your side?